sing1249/Python/README.md

 # Python
-This repo included all the codes I have written while learning a Python course myself.
+This repo included all the codes I have written while learning Python through an online course.